 Housing is not included in the registration fee.
 Group leaders are responsible for booking accommodations for their group.

 Steubenville ATL will be held at:

 6400 Sugarloaf Pkwy

-Nearby hotels with discounted rates are available – see a list of hotels here.
+Nearby hotels with discounted rates are available for groups to book their own accommodations.
+You can find the list of hotels here:

 Steubenville ATL Registration Info

 Safe Environment Compliance Form

 We have a whole team ready to help you!

 For registration questions, contact Mary Zitelli at firstname.lastname@example.org.

 For conference questions, contact Ann Sottile at email@example.com.